College Football Playoff Notebook: Auburn Holds the Key to Creating a Giant Mess

 Though a loss by the Badgers to the Wolverines or Golden Gophers might not be required, the Buckeyes would be in a delicate position without it if their championship game victory isn't a blowout.
 Otherwise, Wisconsin would have one fewer loss, three matching Big Ten wins and an emphatic triumph over Iowa, which smashed Ohio State.

-Urban Meyer's crew benefited from the committee's penalizing 2016 Penn State for its 39-point loss to Michigan despite the Nittany Lions' head-to-head win over Ohio State and their conference championship.
+Urban Meyer's crew benefited from the committee's penalizing 2016 Penn State for its 39-point loss to Michigan despite the Nittany Lions' head-to-head win over Ohio State and conference championship.
 Consequently, the Buckeyes shouldn't be shocked if a 31-point loss proves their undoing.

-As with any hypothetical, there's a caveat: This won't matter unless Ohio State finishes its schedule 3-0.
+As with any hypothetical, there's a caveat: None of this will matter unless Ohio State finishes its schedule 3-0.
 Plus, straightforward doesn't mean probable.
 The chances of those results aligning perfectly for the Buckeyes are slim.

 Nevertheless, Ohio State should be thrilled it's still in the picture, no matter how improbable an ascent may seem.